langjam/jam0004/callcenter/README.md

 Call Center Lang
 ================
-A functional language that mimics calling a call center service from an old brick phone.
+A strongly-typed functional language that mimics calling a call center service from an old brick phone.

 Build
 -----